 Then, the angular velocity is integrated to approximate the angular displacement travelled in the last frame.
 This is applied to the current rotation of the device.
 This method of calculating orientation has a lot of error, however, and desyncs after just a few seconds of rotation.

 This is where sensor fusion saves the day.
 The orientation is also calculated from the gravity vector as read by the accelerometer, which is reliable over the long-term but not the short-term.
-Applying a small amount of this rotation will ensure the calculate orientation stays accurate over long periods of time while preventing the accelerometer from overpowering gyroscope in short-term bursts of rotation.
+Applying a small amount of this rotation will ensure the calculated orientation stays accurate over long periods of time while preventing the accelerometer from overpowering gyroscope in short-term bursts of rotation.

 There are still some limitations with this system.
 Since the device is not equipped with a magnetometer, it will drift along the global Z-axis over time.
 Orientation along the Z-axis cannot be measured from accelerometer's gravity reading like is possible with the X- and Y-axes.
 However, integrating the angular velocity read from the gyroscope is good enough for short-term use.
-For long-term accuracy, a magnetometer would be used to find the device's bearings from Earth's magnetic field.
+For long-term accuracy, a magnetometer would be needed to find the device's bearings from Earth's magnetic field.

 One solution to this problem is to have the player constantly reset by having them hold the device in a certain orientation (e.g. have them hold it straight in front of them and call that the new "zero").
 Many games that rely on motion controls do this, but often do this in ways that are well-hidden and don't seem obvious to the player as a recalibration.